Nkosinathi-Bonga-James-Mncube/Linkedin_post_automation/README.md

  - [Troubleshoot](#troubleshoot)

  # How it works
-- (using it github actions)
-- The `github_request()` function makes a GET request from Github API for the details of my repository and returns its response object
+- The `github_request()` function makes a GET request from Github API for the details of my repository and returns its response object.
  ```python
  def github_request():
    headers = {'Authorization': 'token ' + config('api')}